-Figure 3.41 Projectile to satellite.
-In each case shown here, a projectile is launched from a very high tower to avoid air resistance.
+FIGURE 3.39 Hypothetical projectile to satellite.
+From this theoretical tower, a projectile is launched from a very high tower to avoid air resistance.
 With increasing initial speed, the range increases and becomes longer than it would be on level ground because the Earth curves away underneath its path.
 With a large enough initial speed, orbit is achieved.